High Cholesterol and Type-2 Diabetes

 Hands holding a red heart-shaped object next to a blood glucose meter

 Heart disease is all too common.
-It’s the top killer disease for all genders across most racial groups in the U.S. In fact, it’s behind 1 in every 5 deaths in the country.1
+It’s the top killer disease for men and women across most racial groups in the U.S. In fact, it’s behind 1 in every 5 deaths in the country.1

 And often, when people talk about this condition, they may bring up two other topics: cholesterol and type-2 diabetes (T2D).